cloudfoundry/community/toc/working-groups/WORKING-GROUPS.md

 Mission: Provides infrastructure automation and core capabilities shared across CF projects, including identity management, credential management, and integrated data services.

 Technical assets: Includes components from the BOSH, BOSH Backup and Restore, CredHub, MySQL, Postgres, and UAA projects.
+The GitHub repos this WG manages in the `cloudfoundry` GitHub organization are to be labeled with the `cff-wg-foundational-infrastructure` topic.

 ## Service Management